 - No unaddressed damp or mould following written complaint

-- Smoke alarms on every floor, carbon monoxide detector in every room with a combustion appliance
+- Smoke alarms on every floor, and a carbon monoxide alarm in any room used as living accommodation with a fixed combustion appliance (gas cookers excepted)

 Tenancy terms: